menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 .. note::
    There is only one DHCP service on a Microsoft DHCP server.
 DHCPv4 and DHCPv6 are not decoupled in Microsoft as they are in Micetro.
 Any action performed on either DHCPv6 or DHCPv4 that requires a restart of the service will result in a restart of the single DHCP service on the Microsoft server.

-1. Go to :guilabel:`Admin` and click on :guilabel:`Server Management`
+1. Go to :guilabel:`Admin`, and then click :guilabel:`Server Management`.

-2. Expand :guilabel:`DHCP Servers` and select :guilabel:`Microsoft DHCP`
+2. Expand :guilabel:`DHCP Servers`, and select :guilabel:`Microsoft DHCP`.

-3. Select one or multiple servers, hover over the selection to click on the ellipsis (or meatball) menu and click on :guilabel:`Edit DHCP Server`
+3. Select one or multiple servers, hover over the selection to click on the ellipsis (or meatball) menu, and then click :guilabel:`Edit DHCP Server`.

-4. Check :guilabel:`Manage DHCPv6 service to enable DHCPv6 management on the server(s) you've selected
+4. Select :guilabel:`Manage DHCPv6 service` to enable DHCPv6 management on the server(s) you've selected.

-5. Press :guilabel:`Confirm`
+5. Click :guilabel:`Confirm`.

 Inherited Access (Management Console)
 -------------------------------------